microsoft-dx/aspnet-core-fundamentals/articles/aspnet-core-getting-started.md

 The first step in beginning development is to install .NET Core.
 You should [follow this tutorial on how to get started with .NET Core and build a basic console application](https://github.com/radu-matei/blog-content/blob/master/articles/dot-net-core-getting-started.md).

-After installing .NET Core, open a command-line prompt and create a new directory and a `dotnet` application.
+After installing .NET Core, open a command-line prompt, create a new directory and add a `dotnet` application.

 ```
 mkdir aspnet-core-tutorial